- Expose high school seniors to college-level engineering research.

-Review testimonals from past participants below!
+Review testimonials from past participants below!

 "Over the course of the program, I feel as though the work dynamic within our team was balanced.
-It never never felt like one person was doing more work than the other and we both were interested in the research and eager to get the work completed in a timely fashion.
+It never felt like one person was doing more work than the other and we both were interested in the research and eager to get the work completed in a timely fashion.
 Our mentor, Mr. Lei Pan, was a great help, assisting us in finalizing each of our milestones and teaching us more about our project.
-I believe my research skills have improved from this program because coming into this program, I had only done research during science fair.
+I believe my research skills have improved from this program because coming into this program, I had only done research during the science fair.
 In this program, we were given the opportunity to actually work in a research lab with our mentor.
 The research skills that I took away from this program can be applied in future research projects that I will have to do in the future.
 I was already interested in a STEM-related major/career prior to coming into the ESTEEM/Ser-Quest program, but attending this program allowed me to really opened my eyes to many different areas I may be interested in, in the STEM field."

 -Herman L. , ESQ'19 , Oxon Hill High School

 "The information that was given to us was much more personal and in-depth than anything you could find online; which I personally appropriated.
 I was able to ask questions and obtain answers that were very helpful.
-I very much enjoyed the opportunity to have the information session for they were en lighting.
+I very much enjoyed the opportunity to have the information session for they were enlightening.
 The Scavenger Hunt was one of the more interactive parts of the program in which I truly enjoyed.
 I believe many of us got closer that day as we had to meet new people and work together to complete the mission.
 I enjoyed the laughter and smiles that the activity bought and I ask that the activity be continued for I enjoyed it very much.
 Lastly, the privileged opportunity of going to NASA Goddard.
 I truly enjoyed the exclusive opportunity to get a closer look at the work that NASA is doing so close by.
-Meeting people who were working on the different projects and getting to ask them about their jobs and lifestyle was very enjoyable.
+Meeting people who were working on different projects and getting to ask them about their jobs and lifestyle was very enjoyable.
 Overall, I thoroughly enjoyed the activities that the program provided."

 -Ariel W., ESQ'19, Oxon Hill High School